 We develop therapeutic products and medical therapies using cell and tissue protocols, primarily involving adult (non-embryonic) stem cells.
 We are currently pursuing our Disc/Spine Program with our initial investigational therapeutic product being called BRTX-100.
 We submitted an IND application to the FDA to obtain authorization to commence a Phase 2 clinical trial investigating the use of BRTX-100, our lead cell therapy candidate, in the treatment of chronic lower back pain arising from degenerative disc disease.
 We have received such authorization from the FDA.
-We intend to commence such clinical trial during 2021 (assuming the receipt of necessary funding).
+We intend to commence such clinical trial during 2022 (assuming the receipt of necessary funding).
 We have obtained a license to use technology for investigational adult stem cell treatment of disc and spine conditions, including protruding and bulging lumbar discs.
 The technology is an advanced stem cell injection procedure that may offer relief from lower back pain, buttock and leg pain, and numbness and tingling in the leg and foot.
 We are also developing our ThermoStem Program.
 This pre-clinical program involves the use of brown adipose (fat) in connection with the cell-based treatment of type 2 diabetes and obesity as well as hypertension, other metabolic disorders and cardiac deficiencies.
-United States patents related to the ThermoStem Program were issued in September 2015, January 2019, March 2020 and March 2021; a notice of allowance was also issued in March 2021 for a separate United States patent application in the ThermoStem Program was issued in December 2017; Israeli patents related to the ThermoStem Program were issued in April 2020; and May 2020; and European patents related to the ThermoStem Program were issued in April 2020 and May 2020; and European patents related to the ThermoStem Program were issued in April 2020; and May 2020; and European patents related to the ThermoStem Program were issued in April 2020; and May 2020; and European patents related to the ThermoStem Program were issued in April 2020; and
+United States patents related to the ThermoStem Program were issued in September 2015, January 2019, March 2020, March 2021, and July 2021; Australian patents related to the ThermoStem Program were issued in October 2019; Japanese patents related to the ThermoStem Program were issued in October 2019 and May 2020; and European patents related to the ThermoStem Program were issued in October 2019 and May 2020; and European patents related to the ThermoStem Program were issued in October 2019 and